 The follow-up to virtual machines was containerized deployment.
-Various containerization technologies like Docker, OpenVZ, LXC, FreeBSD zones and Solaris jails all emerged.
+This is when various containerization technologies like Docker, OpenVZ, LXC, FreeBSD zones, and Solaris jails were born.
 These technologies enabled a system administrator to “section off” an operating system and have different applications running on the same system without them interfering with each other.
-It also let developers have a light-weight environment that closely matched the production environment, leading to more consistent operations between environments.
-Additionally, a lot of tooling has developed to ease creating and maintaining containers and many companies use this to improve their development and deployment cadence.
+It also let developers have a lightweight environment that closely matched the production environment, leading to more consistent operations between environments.
+Additionally, a lot of tooling has developed to ease creating and maintaining containers.
+Many companies use this to improve their development and deployment cadence.
 Here, the unit of deployment is a container.
-You will notice in each of these paradigms, there is concept of “where” the software is executing, whether that’s on a physical server on-site, or on a VM on a cloud host.
-Serverless promises to give us another level of abstraction: the code itself.
+You will notice in each of these paradigms, there is the concept of “where” the software is executing, whether it’s on a physical server on-prem, or on a VM on a cloud host.
+Serverless, on the other hand, promises to give us another level of abstraction: the code itself.
 With this new level of abstraction, we don’t need to be as concerned “where” our code is hosted.

 The beginnings of Serverless